 Cyber Security Qualifications Bolstered

-NERC has always had high expectations when it comes to a utility protecting its physical infrastructure but as technology continues to play a more and more important role in our lives, agencies like NERC and the FDA recognize that cybersecurity is an equally important consideration.
-That’s part of the reason NERC bolstered a number of qualifications in 2016, including setting a July 1, 2016 enforcement date on parts of its personnel and training requirements for utilities (CIP-004-6).
+NERC has always had high expectations regarding a utility protecting its physical infrastructure.
+Still, as technology plays a more critical role in our lives, agencies like NERC and the FDA recognize that cybersecurity is an equally important consideration.
+That’s part of why NERC bolstered several qualifications in 2016, including setting a July 1, 2016 enforcement date on parts of its personnel and training requirements for utilities (CIP-004-6).

 Training Management Emphasized In New NERC Regulatory Reality

-While some of these requirements have not changed significantly since 2012, regulatory scrutiny and expectations appear to be on the verge of an upswing.
-That new stringency means the time is truly now to assess personnel training programs and implement a strong training management program that includes a strong document management component with proactive record-keeping to let the utility know that its employees have viewed and otherwise demonstrated familiarity with new training tools and regulations.
+Some of these requirements have not changed significantly since 2012; regulatory scrutiny and expectations appear to be on the verge of an upswing.
+That new stringency means the time is genuinely now to assess personnel training programs and implement a strong training management program that includes a robust document management component with proactive record-keeping to let the utility know that its employees have viewed and otherwise demonstrated familiarity with new training tools and regulations.

-For obvious reasons, training management is a significant and important piece of a utility’s compliance management program.
-Since AssurX’s tools can be integrated with a whole suite of related pieces, training courses can be tied to the applicable NERC requirement to monitor compliance, issue notifications, and escalations on upcoming training requirements or training that has not been completed by an employee on time.
+For obvious reasons, training management is a significant and essential piece of a utility’s compliance management program.
+Since entities can integrate AssurX’s tools with a whole suite of related pieces, training courses can be tied to the applicable NERC requirement to monitor compliance, issue notifications, and escalations on upcoming training requirements or training not been completed by an employee on time.

 NERC CIP Awareness